Pop takes podium in "cheeky, cheesy" closing ceremony

 They may be scratching their heads again if reports turn out to be true that sitcom "Only Fools and Horses" actors David Jason and Nicholas Lyndhurst appear in their trademark three-wheeled Robin Reliant car dressed as Batman and Robin.

-While the comedy series has its fans outside Britain, it will not be instantly recognizable to many tuning in on Sunday.
+While the comedy series has its fans outside Britain, it will not be instantly recognisable to many tuning in on Sunday.

 The 150-minute closing ceremony will include video highlight reels of the July 27-August 12 Games, and in between the music will be the men's marathon medal ceremony, athletes' parade, speeches and a presentation by the next hosts Rio de Janeiro.